Make Your Own Documentary Film

 4. Become an expert on your chosen subject through research.
 Research your subject as thoroughly as possible.
 Gain knowledge through the internet, books, and word of mouth.
 Attend events pertaining to your chosen subject.

+5. Create a structure/outline for your film through visualization.
 Close your eyes and imagine how you would like the final product to look.
 Think about how you want to structure your film.
 What do you want to start with?
 How are you going to build your film?
 Write down your ideas.
 This will give you a blueprint for shooting.
 But remember that in documentary filmmaking, unlike fictional filmmaking, the footage informs the final structure of the film.
 Your initial written outline exists to serve as a guideline for shooting.

 6. Analyze your wants/needs for making the film.
 Make a wishlist of any people, locations, items, equipment you WISH you could have for your film.
 Cross-reference this list with any people, locations, items and equipment that you do have access to.
 Ask people.
 Check with local art centers, film departments at universities and colleges.
 Talk to the local film office.
 If you still can't find it then go to Myspace or Craigslist and see if you know someone who knows someone who can help fulfill some of the items on your wishlist.
 If you are looking for footage, check with stock libraries for material that is in the public domain and free to use.